 First scenario - where there are surviving directors

-However, even if the status quo is permissible by law and/or the articles, it may simply be the case that the continuing officers do not have the necessary skills e.g. finance or IT that the deceased officer had and a new appointment needs to be made.
-If the post was a critical one then hopefully some key man insurance will have been in place to allow the company to buy in some short-term cover until a longer term replacement is found.
+However, even if the new status quo is permissible by law and/or the articles, it may simply be that the continuing officers lack skills that the deceased officer had and need to fill the gap.
+If the post was a critical one then hopefully some key man insurance will have been in place to allow the company to buy in some short-term cover.

 Second scenario - when a sole director dies

-Now, whereas a PLC must have two directors and a company secretary, a private company does not need a company secretary but must have, as a minimum, at least one natural person (i.e. not a corporate officer) appointed as a director.
-The last limb of this article explores if this sole director of a private company were to die which would, de facto, trigger the breach of the very rule that there must be at least one director.
+A private company does not need a company secretary but must have at least one natural person appointed as director.
+A natural person is a human being, i.e. not a corporate director.
+If a sole director were to die it would, de facto, trigger a breach of the very rule that there must be at least one director.

-- Generally, for companies incorporated prior to the 2006 Companies Act regime it is for the personal representative of the deceased shareholder to seek a court order for the appointment of a new director.
+1. For companies incorporated prior to 2009 with the Table A articles of the 1985 Companies Act, the personal representative of the deceased shareholder must seek a court order for the appointment of a new director.
 This can be time-consuming and costly.

-- For companies incorporated post the 2006 Companies Act, article 17(2) of the Model Articles of Association provide for the personal representatives of the deceased shareholder to appoint a new director of the limited company.
+2. For companies incorporated after 2009 when the 2006 Companies Act came into force, article 17(2) of the model articles of association provides for the personal representatives of the deceased shareholder to appoint a new director of the limited company.

-Companies still operating under the old regime with only one director may like to consider revising their articles to take advantage of the more flexible arrangements now available to personal representatives.
-Otherwise, in order to avoid the possibility of such a difficult situation arising, it may be prudent to appoint a second director to the company.
+Companies still operating under the old regime with only one director may like to consider revising their articles.
+This can take advantage of the more flexible arrangements now available to personal representatives.
+Otherwise, to avoid the possibility of such an inconvenient situation arising, it may be prudent to appoint a second director.